Azure/mtm-labs/saas/lab2-create-webhook/README.md

 ## Overview

 In this lab, you will build on what you accomplished in previous labs.
-You will create a SaaS offer webhook and integrate it with your Partner Center SaaS offer configuration, enabling your webhook to respond to subscription change events.
+You will create a SaaS offer webhook and eventually integrate it with your Partner Center SaaS offer configuration, enabling your webhook to respond to subscription change events.

 The webhook in your Visual Studio solution is an Azure Function.
 There is no need to change the code in the webhook function at this time.